The Uniform Mordell-Lang Conjecture: Applying equidistribution

-This proposition is the generalization of the third-named author's \cite[Prop.21]{Kuehne:21} on families of curves, with which the proof of Proposition~\ref{PropEqDistStep1Aux} is in line; the main new ingredients are the non-degeneracy construction Proposition~\ref{PropNonDeg}, replacing \cite[Thm.1.2']{GaoBettiRank}, and Lemma~\ref{LemmaNogaAlon}, which generalizes \cite[Lem.6.3]{DGHUnifML} to treat higher-dimensional subvarieties instead of curves.

-For readers' convenience, we divide the proof into 4 steps as in the first-named author's survey \cite[Prop.8.3]{GaoSurveyUML}.
-Briefly speaking, the goal of the first 3 steps is to run a family version of the classical approach of Ullmo--S.Zhang (for the Bogomolov Conjecture) to obtain a generic lower bound on heights closely related to our height of interest $\hat{h}_{\cL}$.
-In Step~4, we then deduce Proposition~\ref{PropEqDistStep1Aux} for this height bound.
-Step~4 is similar to the proof of Proposition~\ref{PropHtIneqStep1Aux}, where Lemma~\ref{LemmaNogaAlon} is applied to get the desired $X'$; the main difference of this step and the proof of Proposition~\ref{PropHtIneqStep1Aux} is that the height inequality of Dimitrov--Gao--Habegger \cite[Thm.1.6 and B.1]{DGHUnifML} is replaced by the height bound achieved from the previous steps.
+This proposition is a generalization of \cite[Prop.~21]{Kuehne:21} on families of curves.
+For convenience of the reader, we divide the proof into five steps.
+The goal of the first four steps is to run a family version of the classical approach of Ullmo \cite{Ullmo} and Zhang \cite{ZhangEquidist} to the Bogomolov conjecture in order to obtain a \textit{generic} lower bound on heights that are closely related to $\hat{h}_{\cL}$, which is our height of interest.
+In the final step, we then deduce Proposition~\ref{PropEqDistStep1Aux} from this height bound.
+As in the proof of Proposition~\ref{PropHtIneqStep1Aux}, we use Lemma~\ref{LemmaNogaAlon} to deal with the \textit{non-generic} points for which we do not obtain a height bound; this gives rise to the exceptional set $X'$.

 This family version of the Ullmo--Zhang approach differs from the classical one mainly in two aspects.
-First and naturally, we use a version of equidistribution that applies to \textit{families} of abelian varieties; for our purpose, the results of the third-named author \cite[Thm.1]{Kuehne:21} or the more general results of Yuan--Zhang \cite[Thm.6.7]{YuanZhangEqui} are sufficient replacements of the classical equidistribution result of Szpiro--Ullmo--Zhang \cite{SUZ}.
-Second and in contrast to \cite{SUZ}, a new condition, namely non-degeneracy as defined in \cite[Defn.B.4]{DGHUnifML}, has to be verified for the subvarieties under consideration.
-For this purpose we apply \cite[Thm.10.1]{GaoBettiRank}.
-Notice that in the case of a single abelian variety, every subvariety is non-degenerate so this is a genuinely new aspect of the family case.
+First, a version of equidistribution is used that applies to \textit{families} of abelian varieties; for our purpose, \cite[Thm.~1]{Kuehne:21} or the more general results \cite[Thm.~6.7]{YuanZhangEqui} and \cite{GauthierGood} are sufficient replacements of the classical equidistribution result of Szpiro--Ullmo--Zhang \cite{SUZ}.
+Second and in contrast to \cite{SUZ}, a new condition, namely non-degeneracy as defined in \cite[Defn.~B.4]{DGHUnifML}, has to be verified for the subvarieties under consideration.
+Notice that every subvariety is non-degenerate in the case of a single abelian variety.
+So this extra verification is a genuinely new aspect of working in families and in practice this step is often very difficult.

-\begin{proof}[Proof of Proposition~\ref{PropEqDistStep1Aux}] Decomposing $S$ into its irreducible components, it suffices to prove the proposition for $S$ irreducible.
+\begin{proof}[Proof of Proposition~\ref{PropEqDistStep1Aux}] Decomposing $S$ into its irreducible components, it suffices to prove the proposition for irreducible $S$.

-From now on, we assume that $S$ is irreducible.
-We prove the proposition by induction on $\dim S$.
-The proof of the base step $\dim S = 0$ is in fact contained in the induction.
-We also point out that the induction hypothesis will be applied only in the last step (Step~4).